billumeownati/BattLuv/README.md

 4. View your **Battery Health** directly in the app.
 5. (Optional) Click **"Open Report"** to view the full `battery-report.html`.

+---

 ## ⚠️ Notes
 - Works only on **Windows** (uses the built-in `powercfg` command).
 - No installation needed – just download and run the `.exe`.

+---

+## 📜 License
+This project is licensed under the **MIT License** – feel free to use and share.

+---